Watchdog to investigate climber deaths on Glen Coe

 The Aonach Eagach ridge is one of the narrowest in mainland Britain and stretches for six miles (9.7km) on the north side of Glen Coe, climbing to a height of 3,608ft (1,100m).

-A joint statement issued on behalf of four mountaineering organisations - the Association of Mountaineering Instructors, Mountain Training, Mountaineering Scotland and the British Mountaineering Council - said it was a "heart-breaking event"."Our heartfelt condolences go out to the families and friends of the individuals who were tragically taken from us in this devastating incident," the statement said."Out of utmost respect for the families' wishes and due to the ongoing nature of the police investigation we are unable to provide any further comments or details"
+A joint statement issued on behalf of four mountaineering organisations - the Association of Mountaineering Instructors, Mountain Training, Mountaineering Scotland and the British Mountaineering Council - said it was a "heart-breaking event".

+"Our heartfelt condolences go out to the families and friends of the individuals who were tragically taken from us in this devastating incident," the statement said.

+"Out of utmost respect for the families' wishes and due to the ongoing nature of the police investigation we are unable to provide any further comments or details"

 But they added: "We would also like to recognise and thank the efforts of the volunteers of Glencoe Mountain Rescue Team, the RAF Mountain Rescue Team and the Coastguard for what would have been an incredibly difficult call-out."